When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Variations of Jonah

-Jonah has been a symbolic name for millennia and therefore has many geographic variations, including:
+Jonah has been a symbolic name for millennia and therefore has many geographic variations.
+If you love the meaning but want a different cultural flair, consider these:

 • Giona (Italian)